riju-maiti/riju-maiti/README.md

 Previous Projects:

-Jan 2020 - Mar 2020: ND-2021 repository (group assignment, more information in the repository)
+Jan 2020 - Mar 2020: ND-2021 repository (group assignment, more information in the repository/group)

 Dec 2020: Maths and Statistics assignment (data + statistical analysis, creating a machine learning algorthim - written in R)